-A soft, moist mini vanilla cake made with butter, oil, and buttermilk for a rich, tender crumb that stays that way for days — baked in a 6-inch pan and perfectly sized for smaller celebrations.
-An easy, small cake ready in under an hour.
+A small vanilla cake made with butter, oil, and buttermilk for a soft and tender crumb that stays moist for days.
+Baked in a 6-inch pan, ready in under an hour, and sized for smaller celebrations.

 Preheat the oven to 350F degrees and adjust the oven rack to the middle position.
-Line the bottom of a 6-inch round cake pan with a piece of parchment cut to fit.
-Lightly grease the pan.
+Lightly grease a 6-inch round cake pan and line the bottom with a piece of parchment paper cut to fit.

 3/4 cup all-purpose flour, 1/2 teaspoon baking powder, 1/4 teaspoon salt, 1/2 cup organic cane sugar